-Section III: Madness of Poetry
+Section III: The Atlantic World

-HON 490 Honors Thesis
+HON 490 Honors Thesis 0-3 credits

-0-3 credits All Honors students must complete the Senior Thesis, a year-long project designed to bring about and to demonstrate intellectual mastery and to encourage the integrity and coherent responsibility that only a complex project can elicit.
+All Honors students must complete the Senior Thesis, a year-long project designed to bring about and to demonstrate intellectual mastery and to encourage the integrity and coherent responsibility that only a complex project can elicit.
 Students must agree with their adviser on a topic by mid-October of their senior year.
 In the spring when the student and adviser are satisfied that the thesis is ready for presentation, the thesis is given to readers before whom it is defended.
 The defense is meant to be both an exploration of the student's achievement and a further intellectual challenge.